GLOBAL MARKETS-Stocks drift as investors balance peak rate hopes with oil price rise

 Complicating the outlook for inflation, oil prices rose on Tuesday as markets weighed supply cuts for August by top producers Saudi Arabia and Russia.

-This followed data on Monday from the Institute of Supply Management that showed U.S. manufacturing activity slumped in June to levels last seen during the initial wave of the COVID-19 pandemic in May 2020.
+Data on Monday from the Institute of Supply Management showed U.S. manufacturing activity slumped in June to levels last seen during the initial wave of the COVID-19 pandemic in May 2020.
 Purchasing managers surveys showed a similar factory downturn in the euro zone.

 "At least the improved supply-demand imbalance seems to be having an effect on price pressures," Capital Economics global economist Ariane Curtis said.

-Curtis cautioned that despite evidence that goods inflation was easing off, central bankers might keep policy tight to battle service-sector inflation, "which has proven stickier".
+Despite evidence that goods inflation was easing off, Curtis cautioned that central bankers might keep policy tight to battle service-sector inflation "which has proven stickier".

+In the U.S., Barclays analysts said in a note to clients, "rising real incomes, thanks to a strong labor market, will continue to support consumption," despite the recessionary signals from the weak ISM data.

 MIXED BAG OF DATA

-Investors are now watching out for a mixed bag of economic data ahead of second-quarter earnings for more trading cues, while uncertainty remains over the outlook for Fed monetary policy, said Manishi Raychaudhuri, head of Asia Pacific equity research at BNP Paribas.
+Investors are watching out for a mixed bag of economic data ahead of second-quarter earnings while uncertainty remains over the outlook for Fed monetary policy, said Manishi Raychaudhuri, head of Asia Pacific equity research at BNP Paribas.

 The minutes from the central bank's last meeting are due later this week and could provide additional clues on policy direction, but also inject some volatility, he said.